 - Remember that young people may experience abuse in their own intimate relationships or be abusive themselves to boyfriends / girlfriends and parents or other relatives;

 - Remember that young people who are using abuse in their relationships with their peers, parents or siblings are still young people needing support and that their own behaviour may be modelled on their experiences of witnessing parental domestic abuse.
-Community Youth Teams and the Youth Justice Service offer tailored support for young people using abusive behaviour and there are parenting programmes for parents whose children are using aggression towards them.
+Community Youth Teams and the Youth Justice Service may be able to offer support for young people using abusive behaviour and there are parenting programmes for parents whose children are using aggression towards them.
 Staff can access training on working with families with these issues.

 8.3 Good Practice Points: Working with Adults affected by Domestic Abuse

-- Wherever possible, contact should be made via the health visitor or school or by telephone, and not via a letter that a partner could intercept;
+- Wherever possible, contact should be made via an agency such as health visitor or school or by telephone, and not via a letter that a partner could intercept;

 - Response to any referral should be discreet (i.e. so that you can plan with the victim how to engage with the perpetrator in a way that does not escalate risk) to prevent further danger to the women or children;

 - Be clear about what you can and can't keep confidential;